-145 Currently limited to 10% and handled as an administrative "special exception."
+146 Currently limited to 10% and handled as an administrative "special exception."

-27-23.40 Posted Notice

-A sign must be placed in a conspicuous location on the subject property at least 15 days before the date of the community development director's decision on the administrative permit request.
-This required notice must indicate the earliest date that a decision on the administrative permit will be made and indicate the nature of the request and a contact where additional information can be obtained.
+Article 23 | Administrative Permits §27-23.50 | Community Development Director's Decision quired notice must indicate the earliest date that a decision on the administrative permit will be made and indicate the nature of the request and a contact where additional information can be obtained.